ryanspletzer/ryanspletzer.github.io/_posts/2023-08-21-real-vendor-lockin.md

 that many products have a limited talent base behind them, if any.

 Before purchasing a product, here's a test: Can you realistically advertise a job role specifically for that product?
-For instance, "{Insert-Product-Name-Here} Engineer".
+For instance, "{Insert-Product-Name-Here} Engineer."
 If you can't, reconsider the decision.
 And even if you can, think about the depth of that talent pool.

 In the case of the product alluded to above, it merely added a layer on top of a cloud provider's services, and at